-The U.S. office market vacancy rate reached 15.9 percent in the second quarter, its highest in four years and rent fell by the largest amount in more than seven as demand from companies and other office renters remained weak, real estate research firm Reis said Inc.
+The U.S. office market vacancy rate reached 15.9 percent in the second quarter, the highest level in four years, and rent fell by the largest amount in more than seven years as demand remained weak, according to a leading real estate research firm.

-The weak demand helped push up the average weighted U.S. office vacancy rate 0.70 percentage points during the quarter and 2.7 percentage points compared with a year ago, according to the report released on Tuesday.
+The average weighted U.S. office vacancy rate rose by 0.70 percentage point during the quarter and by 2.7 percentage points compared with a year earlier, according to a Reis report released on Tuesday.

-Year over year, rent was down 6.7 percent, the largest one- quarter decline since the first quarter 2002.
+Year over year, rent was down 6.7 percent, the largest one-quarter decline since the first quarter of 2002.

 This is really only the third quarter that we've experienced negative effective rent growth, Calanog said.
 Last time, the office sector had four years of negative effective rent growth.

-Although the sector has experienced downturns before, the current one may be lethal for lenders and investors who bought property during the boom years of 2005 from 2007.
-Many of them based the price and the loan on the belief that rents would continue to post strong growth and occupancy increases.
+Although the sector has experienced downturns before, the current one may be lethal for investors who bought property during the boom years 2005-2007.
+In many cases, property prices and loans were based on the belief that occupancy rates would continue to rise and rents would continue to post strong growth.

-It's like taking on a lot of debt as an individual and now suddenly earning 10 percent 20 percent 30 percent less, he said.
+It's like taking on a lot of debt as an individual and now suddenly earning 10 percent, 20 percent, 30 percent less, Calanog said.

 The dwindling cash flow resulting from higher vacancy and lower rent weakens the ability to repay financing and pushes a borrower closer to defaulting on a loan.

 The weak second-quarter performance prompted Reis to maintain its February forecast calling for the U.S. office vacancy rate to top out at 18.2 percent in 2010 and for rent to continue to fall through 2011.
-It also sees the commercial real estate default rate to reach 4.2 percent by the end of the year and peak at 5.2 percent in 2011.
+It also sees the commercial real estate default rate reaching 4.2 percent by year-end, and peaking at 5.2 percent in 2011.

-The U.S. vacancy rate was at 12.5 percent in the third quarter of 2007, but has since risen 3.4 percentage points, Reis said.
+The U.S. vacancy rate was 12.5 percent in the third quarter of 2007 and has risen 3.4 percentage points since then, Reis said.

 Of the 79 markets that Reis tracks, vacancy rose in 65 and effective rent fell in 72, indicating the weakness is widespread.

-Those results do not bode well for office landlords Brookfield Properties Corp (BPO.TO), Vornado Realty Trust (VNO.N), Boston Properties Inc (BXP.N), SL Green Realty Corp (SLG.N) and Maguire Properties Inc (MPG.N).
+Those results do not bode well for office landlords SL Green Realty Corp